Johann Gottfried Grund: Career

 Grund worked at the royal palaces from 1762, partly with repair work and partly with independent works of relatively minor prominence.
-From 1874 onwards, hw was responsible for creating the statues for Nordmandsdalen in the park at Fredensborg Palaqce.
+From 1874 onwards, he was responsible for creating the statues for Nordmandsdalen in the park at Fredensborg Palaqce.
 The statues of Norwegians in national costumes were based on Jørgen Garnaa's ivory figurines.

 Personal life

 Grund married Elisabeth Mandorff (died 12 December 1728), Friederich Hännel's widow, on 28 January 1762 in St. Peter's Church in Copenhagen.
 She was the daughter of basketmaker Jacob Mandorff (ca 1665-1744) and Cathrine (ca. 1687-1755).

 They lived in Hännel's former property pm corner of Ved Stranden and Boldhusgade.
 His wife died in 1780.
 The building was destroyed in the Copenhagen Fire of 1795.
 Grund died on 20 September 1796 and is buried at St. Peter's Church in Copenhagen.